scottroot-msft/Business-Process-Tracking-Level-Up/docs/labs/instructions/README.md

 ![alt text](../images/demo/ie-bp-stages-done.png)

-- Once you are done setting up the stages to monitor our business process, click the deploy button.
-This will push everything into our ADE database and start tracking the processes as they happen.
+- Once you are finished setting up the stages to monitor the business process, click the Deploy button.
+This will push everything into your ADE database and start tracking the processes as they happen.

 ## Step 4: Testing